VA

 2. Calculate total costs (including all overhead)

-3. Assess strategic factors (flexibility, specialists)
+3. Assess smart factors (options, specialists)

 4. Calculate expected ROI